thegeek-sys/Vault/Class/Cybersecurity/Symmetric cryptography.md

 >Issues:
 >- what is a good symmetric encryption scheme?
 >- what is the complexity of encrypting/decrypting?
->- what is the size of the chipertext, relative to the plaintext?
+>- what is the size of the ciphertext, relative to the plaintext?
 >
 > ![[Pasted image 20251205191654.png]]